 The Estuary Transit District was formed in 1981 by the nine towns of the Connecticut River Estuary Region, which includes Clinton, Chester, Deep River, Essex, Killingworth, Lyme, Old Lyme, Old Saybrook, and Westbrook.
-In FY 2022, the towns of Durham, Middlefield and Middletown also joined the district.
-In addition, service is provided on a contracted basis to the towns of East Haddam, Madison and Haddam.
+In FY 2022, the towns of Durham, Middlefield and Middletown also joined the district, and the district assumed the assets and operations of the Middletown Transit District.
+In addition, certain service is provided on a contracted basis to the towns of Cromwell, East Haddam, East Hampton, Madison, Portland and Haddam.